Some posts contain compensated links. Please read this disclaimer for more info.

 |Dubrovnik region – Coat of arms of Dubrovnik.
 The original coat of arms is the old coat of arms of Árpád dynasty, granted to the Dubrovnik Republic by King Louis I in 1358.|

 Slavonia – Coat of arms of Slavonia.
 This coat of arms was derived from an earlier version found on Slavonian Banovac coins minted between 1235 and 1384.
-The coat of arms was officially granted by king Vladislaus II Jagiellon on December 8, 1496.
+King Vladislaus II Jagiellon officially granted the coat of arms on December 8, 1496.

 |Photo Credits – Wikipedia (where you can also find out further details)|